youxuemeng/badou-ai-special-2023/10-邹松华-Chemnitz/2nd. Week/readme.md

-Here's the homework of 2nd. week.
+Here're the homework of 2nd. week.